 Data collection undertaken by the International Secretariat

-Independent quality assurance by an independent Validator who reports directly the EITI Board
+Independent quality assurance by an independent Validator who reports to the EITI Board via the Validation Committee Note: per Validation Procedures

 Board review.

 In May 2016, the Board agreed the Validation Guide, which provides detailed guidance on assessing EITI Requirements, and more detailed Validation procedures, including a standardised procedure for data collection and stakeholder consultation by the EITI International Secretariat and standardised terms of reference for the Validator.
 As previously, there are extensive opportunities for stakeholder participation, as set out below.